What is a Hybrid Event or Hybrid Conference?

 What to Look for when choosing a Hybrid Event Platform

 The hybrid event platform you choose will depend on the type of event you are hosting.
-A virtual conference may require different virtual component than a trade show or expo and vice versa.
+A hybrid event may require different virtual component than a trade show or expo and vice versa.

 - Company details: Find out where are they incorporated, what types and levels of insurance do they carry, support staff, D&B number, D-U-N-I-S number, etc.?